• Skip to primary navigation

 A poster of 6 images showing how to make cheesecake crust with coconut and cookie crumbs.

-1. Dry roast the desiccated coconut in a pan over low heat until it becomes light and slightly browned.
+1. Dry roast the grated coconut in a pan over low heat until it becomes fragrant, light and slightly browned.
 Stir constantly to avoid the bottom from burning.
 Set aside to cool down.

 2. Melt butter over low heat and set it aside to cool down.
 Crush the cookies until fine.
 You can do this is a food processor or by placing them in a ziplock bag and crushing them with a rolling pin.